fortrabbit/docs/README.md

 When creating new files:

 - use dashes instead of spaces or low dashes for file names
-- use the short versions: `-uni`, `-pro` at the end for different stacks

 ### fortrabbit owned words and common casing